jacksonmagas/Othello/README.md

 # CS3500-Reversi
 Overview:

+Invariants:
+- All three lists contain the same cells
+- The horizontal rows 0 indexed from top

 Reversi is a two-player game played on a regular grid of cells.
 Each player has a color—black or white—and the game pieces are discs colored black on one side and white on the other.
 Game play begins with equal numbers of both colors of discs arranged in the middle of the grid.
 In our game, our grid will be made up of